-69.-(1) If a document is alleged to be signed or to have been written wholly or in part by any person, the signature or the handwriting of so much of the document as is alleged to be in that person's handwriting must be proved to be in his handwriting.
+- 69.-(1) If a document is alleged to be signed or to have been written wholly or in part by any person, the signature or the handwriting of so much of the document as is alleged to be in that person's handwriting must be proved to be in that person's handwriting. - (2) This section does not apply to any electronic record or electronic signature to which the Electronic Transactions Act 2010 applies.